ryantuck/puzz/readme.md

 See the problem and solution csvs in `examples/` for a simple 2x3 puzzle.

 This runs quick for small puzzles, but takes like 5 seconds to generate a 1000-piece puzzle.
 Could probably be optimized, and my code could probably be prettier.
+In addition, the prime number multiplication to ensure edge id uniqueness might end up overflowing for really large puzzles.

+A hash function or something like [diffie-hellman](https://security.stackexchange.com/questions/45963/diffie-hellman-key-exchange-in-plain-english) key exchange for checking if edge pieces matched might have been a cooler way to make it less obvious which edge pieces match.